gregstewart/blog/source/_posts/2015-05-17-clojure-data-structures.markdown

 **Symbols**

 Another assignment method, however apparently we can manipulate them as if they were data.
-Not sure that means yet.
+Not sure what that means yet.

 **Quoting**

 `'` is referred to as quoting.
+Used this to define a list.
+Used in `macros`.